 Our religion granted women their rights 1,400 years ago – rights that many women still struggle to enforce today in their communities.
 I believe Islam was the first religion in the world to explicitly define equal rights for women.
 It’s the standard.
 We are active representatives of what feminism looks like.
 That calls for us all not only to pride ourselves on being feminist but also to totally own it.

 One of the most powerful things that we as Muslim women can do is to (rightfully!) identify ourselves as feminists.
 Instead of rejecting the feminist movement, we need to inject ourselves into it and start to redefine empowerment and liberation on our own terms – not the ones already defined for us.
 What mainstream feminism lacks today are the voices of women of different cultures standing up and speaking up for themselves.
 It’s our responsibility to create a voice for ourselves in the conversation.

-Doing so not only empowers us, but also gives us more visibility worldwide.
-Identifying ourselves as the feminists we are sends a groundbreaking message to people around the world that still view Muslim women in the light of oppression.
+Doing so not only empowers us but also gives us more visibility worldwide.
+Identifying ourselves as the feminists we are sending a groundbreaking message to people around the world that still view Muslim women in the light of oppression.
 It allows us to flip the stigma on its head, in a tongue that everyone can hear loud and clear.

-Muslim feminists recognise the potency of feminism in transforming our societies and obtaining the rights that we, like all women around the world, so fervently fight for.
+Muslim feminists recognize the potency of feminism in transforming our societies and obtaining the rights that we, like all women around the world, so fervently fight for.

 To follow Islam is to be a feminist – naturally, on our own terms.